camunda/camunda-external-task-client-js/README.md

 // create a Client instance with custom configuration const client = new Client(config);

-// susbscribe to the topic: 'creditScoreChecker' client.subscribe("creditScoreChecker", async function({ task, taskService }) {
+// subscribe to the topic: 'creditScoreChecker' client.subscribe("creditScoreChecker", async function({ task, taskService }) {
   // Put your business logic
   // complete the task